fuze-ac/api-specs/PUBLIC_API_SPEC.md

 FUZE is a multi-product, transparency-first platform ecosystem rather than a closed single-application stack.
 Over time, external consumers may include public frontend clients, partner integrations, ecosystem services, external developers, selected enterprise consumers, public transparency surfaces, and holder-facing information clients.
 Public API design therefore cannot be treated as a thin export layer added after the fact.
 It must be aligned with platform ownership, security, privacy, stability, auditability, and trust-sensitive architectural boundaries from the beginning.

-This specification defines the public API layer as a **curated external contract surface**, not as a raw mirror of internal services.
+This specification defines the public API layer as a curated external contract surface, not as a raw mirror of internal services.

 ---